View Source AWS.VPCLattice (aws-elixir v1.0.4)

 View Source

-Lists the service networks owned by the caller account or shared with the caller account.
+Lists the service networks owned by or shared with this account.

-Also includes the account ID in the ARN to show which account owns the service network.
+The account ID in the ARN shows which account owns the service network.

 Link to this function